La vita nuova (EP): Singles

 The EP was preceded by the single "People, I've Been Sad" on 5 February 2020.
 "I Disappear in Your Arms" was performed on The Graham Norton Show on 17 April 2020.
 "I Disappear In Your Arms" was released to American Adult album alternative radio on June 8, 2020.
 An EP of remixes of the title track was released on 14 August 2020.

 Live performances

 "I Disappear In Your Arms" was performed on The Graham Norton Show on 17 April 2020.
 "People, I've Been Sad" and "Mountains (We Met)" were performed on the Together at Home concert pre-show on 18 April 2020.
-She performed "People, I've Been Sad" on The Late Show with Stephen Colbert on 7 May 2020.
+He performed "People, I've Been Sad" on The Late Show with Stephen Colbert on 7 May 2020.
 "I Disappear in Your Arms" was performed on The Tonight Show with Jimmy Fallon on 12 June 2020.
 The performance was done remotely from La Cigale in Paris on an empty stage.
 All of these performances were done virtually due to COVID-19 social distancing restrictions.